Skip to content

 Request methods

-You can get the name of the HTTP method used in the current request by accessing the request->method property.
+You can get the name of the HTTP method used in the current request through the protocol.

 The following methods are available: